JiangWeiGitHub/AllInOne/README.md

 `cd tutorial-none-models`<p>
 - create a new app<p>
 `../bin/django-admin startapp calculation`<p>
-`Ps: if error occurs like "bad interpreter: No such file or directory", that means the enviroment you use is not fit the git's repository well, so you have to go into "env/bin" folder and type "django-admin startapp calculation", then type "mv calculation ../tutorial-none-models", finally go back "tutorial-none-models" folder`<p>
+`Ps: If error occurs like "bad interpreter: No such file or directory", that means the enviroment you used is not fit the repository well, so you have to use another way to create this app, just like go into "env/bin" folder and type "django-admin startapp calculation", then type "mv calculation ../tutorial-none-models", finally go back "tutorial-none-models" folder!`<p>
 - create & edit cal.py<p>
 `vim vim calculation/cal.py`<p>